RedHatWorkshops/fuse-on-openshift/_posts/explore/2014-07-09-smoke-test.md

 signed by a standard CA (eg: Thawte, Verisign, StartSSL, etc.) or signed by a corporate-standard CA that you already have installed on your system.

-> If you're not attending in person, replace the master.fuse.osecloud.com URI with the path to your local vagrant, or if your VM maps ports to your host, use localhost:8443
+> If you're not attending in person, replace the master.fuse.osecloud.com URI with the path to your local vagrant, or if your VM maps ports to your host, use localhost:8443.
+For example, if using the fabric8 image, try "oc login --server=https://172.28.128.4:8443"

 **Note:** On some versions of Microsoft Windows, you may get an error that the server has an invalid x.509 certificate.
 If you receive this error, enter in the following command: